tstech98/HaarCascadesWithOpenCV/README.md

 3. opencv-python (py -m pip install opencv-python)
 4. Python and XML files provided

 Run "cam.py" to start detecting objects using python (the default will detect cars)!
-Be sure you have downloaded the XML in the same folder as you python script and have your cv2.VideoCapture(NUMBER) set to the correct value(should be a number between 0 and 10).
+Be sure you have downloaded the XML in the same folder as your python script and have your cv2.VideoCapture(NUMBER) set to the correct value(should be a number between 0 and 10).

 There is a pyhton script you can run to list all available cameras named "checkCam.py".